Jesse February

 Jesse February (born 1997) is a South African chess player who holds the title of Woman International Master (WIM, 2016).
-She is a two-time South African women's chess champion and a 1-time African women's chess champion.
+She is a two-time South African women's chess champion and has also won the African women's chess championship twice, in 2021 and 2024.

 Chess career

 February earned the title of Woman FIDE Master in 2015, and Woman International Master in 2016.

-She has represented South Africa in the Women's Chess Olympiad of 2016 (scoring 4/9 on board three), 2018 (6.5/10 on board one) and 2022 (2/7 on board one).
+She has represented South Africa in the Women's Chess Olympiad of 2016 (scoring 4/9 on board three), 2018 (6.5/10 on board one), 2022 (2/7 on board one). and 2024 (6/10 on board one).

 In 2015, she was crowned U18 girls champion at the South Africa junior closed chess championships, and was selected to play for the national team for the World Youth Chess Championships in Greece that October.

 In 2015, she also came first in the University Sport South Africa closed chess championships at Wits University in Johannesburg, and was invited to participate in the World University Chess Championships in Hungary.

 In 2017 and 2019, she won the Women's section of the South African Chess Championship.

 In May 2021, February participated in the Women's African Individual Championship, winning the event with a score of 7/9.
 With this victory, February is eligible to be awarded the title of Woman Grandmaster, provided she attains a rating of 2100.

 She qualified for the Women's Chess World Cup 2021 held in July, where she was defeated by GM Valentina Gunina 1.5-0.5 in the first round.